 |About the Author

-Todd's book on Dave, published in October 2008 by W. W. Norton, became a finalist for the National Award for Arts Writing.
-It won the South Carolina Center for the Book Award for Writing.
+Published in October 2008 by W. W. Norton, the book became a finalist for the National Award for Arts Writing and won the South Carolina Center for the Book Award for Writing.
 Newsweek called it "a fascinating account."
 Publishers Weekly described it as "a sweeping tale of the South itself."

 His nonfiction publications include Trash Can Toys & Games, a recycling book for children, published by Viking Penguin.
 Prototypes of the toys he designed for the book were exhibited at the American Museum of Natural History in a long-running show.
 He has published articles in Travel & Leisure and other travel publications.
 He has covered architecture in Mexico, oysters in Ireland, golf in Morocco, and beaches in Greece.

 Todd was graduated from Yale College and from the Yale School of Art and Architecture.
 He is a former Fulbright Scholar to France.
 He has been a resident at the Virginia Center for the Creative Arts and the Cité Internationale des Arts in Paris.
 In addition to being a writer, he is a graphic designer and a painter.
-After many years in New York City, he and his wife, poet Laurel Blossom, now live in Edgefield, South Carolina.
+After many years in New York City and Edgefield, South Carolina, he and his wife, poet Laurel Blossom, now live in Los Angeles.

 Photograph of the author in front of the Edgefield County Courthouse by Brook Facey.